Things You're Just Supposed to Know

 Maybe.
 However, your blog administrator is sorely chastened after looking into the Catlady-Bewitched mystery, where we found it chronologically difficult to link Ling Ling the cat lady in Bewitched with Marc Davis's cat lady, despite the astonishing similarities.
 If THAT one is a coincidence, you'll pardon my reluctance to make triumphant claims about artistic inspirations.
 The boundless realm of Long-Forgotten will continue to be home to countless perhapses and maybes and nonsmoking guns.
 If it's certainty you're after, my advice is, "Don't become a historian."
 (My other good advice is, "Never sing while you're cleaning the toilet.")

 Here's another, more recent example where the temptation is great to connect the dots prematurely.
 Last week, Paul Anderson at the Disney History Institute posted a delightful Ken Anderson concept sketch featuring a haunted kitchen.
-This artwork has never been published:
+The painting itself was done by Duane Alt:

 It immediately reminded me of a well-known Marc Davis concept sketch: